throwaway96/webosbrew.github.io/content/pages/hacking/overlays.md

 **This article assumes your TV is rooted.**

-Most of webOS filesystem is read-only.
-All read-only partitions are stored as **signed squashfs images**, and thus can't be "rw remounted" like it is common on Android devices.
+Most of the webOS filesystem is read-only.
+All read-only partitions are stored as **signed** squashfs images and thus can't be remounted read-write (`rw`) as is common on Android devices.
+If you modify any of the signed partitions, your TV will almost certainly be bricked (unless you have enabled bootloader access *beforehand* and are able to undo the damage).

-In order to apply system config-level changes on read-only partitions we need to apply these in runtime.
+In order to modify system configuration that is stored on read-only partitions, we need to apply the changes at runtime.

 ## Replacing files/whole directories
 A simple method of replacing/modifying single files is using `mount --bind`,